 The Substance Abuse Counseling Program is designed to provide education and training in the prevention, intervention, and treatment of Alcohol and Other Drug Abuse (AODA) disorders.
-Specifically the course work provides education in the theories, techniques, and the core functions of substance abuse counseling focusing on evidence based research and best practice standards.
-This combined with the specialized practicum supervision and experience for entry level practice in AODA or mentally ill substance abuser (MISA) clinical programs provides advanced alcohol and other drug abuse counselor training.
+The course work provides education in the theories, techniques, and the core functions of substance abuse counseling focusing on evidence-based research and best practice standards.
+This combination of specialized practicum supervision and experience for entry level practice in AODA or mentally ill substance abuser (MISA) clinical programs provides advanced alcohol and other drug abuse counselor training.